Create Assets objects via REST API for various attribute types in Jira Cloud

 Select

 The value must be the selection value name.
-This is the example for single value.
+This is an example of a single value.

 { "objectTypeAttributeId": "2808", "objectAttributeValues": [ { "value": "one" } ] }